-MA Trends Across the Country
+Medicare Advantage Trends Across the Country

 The share of Medicare beneficiaries enrolled in Medicare Advantage varies widely across counties.
-In 2023, nearly one third (31%) of Medicare beneficiaries live in a county where at least 60% of all Medicare beneficiaries are enrolled in MA plans, while 10% live in a county where less than one third of all Medicare beneficiaries are enrolled in MA plans.
-The variation in county enrollment rates could reflect several factors, such as differences in firm strategy, Medicare payment rates, number of Medicare beneficiaries, health care use patterns, and historical Medicare Advantage market penetration.
+In 2023, nearly one-third (31%) of Medicare beneficiaries live in a county where at least 60% of all Medicare beneficiaries are enrolled in MA plans, while 10% live in a county where less than one-third of all Medicare beneficiaries are enrolled in MA plans.
+The variation in county enrollment rates could reflect several factors, such as differences in firm strategy, Medicare payment rates, number of Medicare beneficiaries, healthcare use patterns, and historical Medicare Advantage market penetration.

 In addition, MA enrollment is concentrated among a small number of firms.
 UnitedHealthcare and Humana account for nearly half of all MA enrollees nationwide, and in nearly a third of counties (32%; or 1,013 counties), these two firms account for at least 75% of MA enrollment.